orca-so/whirlpools/docs/whirlpool/docs/03-Whirlpools SDK/02-Whirlpool Management/01-Create Pool.md

 Splash Pools are the easiest way to get started:

 1. **Token Mint Addresses**: Provide the mint addresses of the two tokens that will make up the liquidity pool.
+The order of the tokens is important: the first token will be priced in terms of the second token.
+This means that the price you set will reflect how many units of the second token are needed to equal one unit of the first token.
+For example, if you set the price to 0.0001 SOL, this means that one unit of the first token is worth 0.0001 units of the second token (SOL).
+Make sure to verify the order of your tokens.
 2. **Initial Price**: Set the initial price of token 1 in terms of token 2.
 3. **Funder**: This will be your wallet, which will fund the initialization process.
-4. **Create Instructions**: Use the `createSplashPoolInstructions()` function to generate the required pool creation instructions.
+4. **Create Instructions**: Use the appropriate function to generate the required pool creation instructions.
     ```tsx
     import { createSplashPoolInstructions } from '@orca-so/whirlpools'

     const { poolAddress, instructions, initializationCost } = await createSplashPoolInstructions(
-        Rpc,
+        rpc,
         tokenMintOne,
         tokenMintTwo,
         initialPrice,